About the Program

 We encourage you to communicate with your student and provide support when needed, but also anticipate these moments and understand them as the normal acclimation process.
 For more information on "Pointers for Parents" we recommend a great article by CIEE, a leading US non-governmental international education organization.

 We invite you to review this website in detail so you will have a complete understanding of the program.
-If you have any questions after reviewing this information, please do not hesitate to contact Brigid Beachler, Assistant Director of the ILR Credit Internship Program by phone at (607) 255-2266 or e-mail at email@example.com.
+If you have any questions after reviewing this information, please do not hesitate to contact Brigid Beachler, Managing Director of the ILR Credit Internship Program by phone at (607) 255-2266 or e-mail at email@example.com.
 We look forward to working with you and your student over the next several months!